EarthyScience/HybridVariationalInference.jl/docs/src/tutorials/basic_cpu.md

 constrained space.

-Here, our model parameters are strictly positive, and we use the exponential function to transform constrained estimates to the original scale.
+Here, our model parameters are strictly positive, and we use the exponential function to transform constrained estimates to the original unconstrained domain.

 ``` julia
 transP = Stacked(HVI.Exp())